TITLE 62: MINING

 "Fire-Resistant" means construction designed to offer reasonable protection against fire.

-"Inhabited Building" means a building regularly occupied in whole or part as a habitation for human beings, or any church, schoolhouse, railroad station, store, or other structure where people are accustomed to assembly, except any building or structure occupied in connection with the manufacture, transportation, storage or use of explosive materials.
+"Inhabited Building" means a building regularly occupied in whole or part as a habitation for human beings, or any church, schoolhouse, railroad station, store or other structure where people are accustomed to assembly, except any building or structure occupied in connection with the manufacture, transportation, storage or use of explosive materials.

 "Magazine" means any building or other structure or container, other than a factory building, used to store explosive materials.
-Where mobile or portable type 5 magazines are permissible and used, "magazine", for the purpose of obtaining certificates and calculating fees, means the site on which such magazines are located.
+Where mobile or portable type 5 magazines are permissible and used, "magazine", for the purpose of obtaining certificates and calculating fees, means the site on which the magazines are located.

-"Magazine Keeper" means a person responsible for the inventory and safe storage of explosive materials, including the proper maintenance of explosive materials, storage magazines and areas.
+proper maintenance of explosive materials, storage magazines and surrounding areas.

-"Natural Barricade" means natural features of the ground, such as hills, or timber of sufficient density that the surrounding exposures which require protection cannot be seen from the magazine when the trees are bare of leaves.
+"Natural Barricade" means natural features of the ground, such as hills, or timber of sufficient density that the surrounding exposures that require protection cannot be seen from the magazine when the trees are bare of leaves.

-"Nonsparking Metal" means a metal that will not produce a spark when struck with other tools, rock, or hard surfaces.
+"Nonsparking Metal" means a metal that will not produce a spark when struck with other tools, rock or hard surfaces.

-"Person" means any individual, corporation, company, association, partnership, or other legal entity, except that, with reference to individual licenses or when the context otherwise requires, person means a natural person.
+"Person" means any individual, corporation, company, association, partnership or other legal entity, except that, with reference to individual licenses or when the context otherwise requires, person means a natural person.

 "Plywood" means exterior construction-grade plywood.